-SOFC/SOEC sealing materials are specially formulated glasses and glass-ceramics that withstand the harsh environments of SOFCs.
+SOFC sealing materials are specially formulated glasses and glass-ceramics that withstand the harsh environments and high operating temperatures of SOFCs.
+Sealing glass pastes made of glass powder and an organic binding agent are applied to the interconnects through dispensing or screen printing.
+Green sheets are also available upon request.

-Besides providing hermetic joints, the sealing material also serves as electrical insulation at operating temperatures.
+Besides providing hermetic sealing, i.e. inhibiting fuel-oxidant mixing, the sealing material also serves as electrical insulation with high electrical resistance at operating temperatures.
 Moreover, they feature chemical stability under reducing and oxidizing atmospheres and have a matched coefficient of thermal expansion (CTE) to prevent material stress within the structure.
-The glass can be applied as dispensable/screen printable glass paste to the interconnects.